FluxML/fluxml.github.io/_posts/2019-09-11-simulating-the-motion-of-charges.md

 <br>

-<h4>Red charges are positive, Blue charges are negative and size of the dot is proportional to the absolute value of charge</h4>
+#### Red charges are positive, Blue charges are negative and size of the dot is proportional to the absolute value of charge

 <br>